What is Kafka Connect—A complete guide

 Limited support for built-in error handling

 Kafka’s primary focus is on data streaming which results in limited built-in error-handling capabilities.
-The distributed nature and potential interdependencies between various components of Kafka increase complexity, making it difficult to figure out the root cause of the error.
+The distributed nature and potential interdependencies between components of one or more Apache Kafka topics increase complexity, making it difficult to figure out the root cause of the error.
 You may have to implement custom error-handling mechanisms which can be time-consuming and may not always be as reliable as built-in capabilities provided by other data integration and ETL tools.

 Recovering gracefully from complex errors is also challenging in Kafka, as there may not be a clear path to resume data processing after an error occurs.
 This can lead to inefficiencies and require further manual intervention to restore normal operations.